 Also not perfect is the fact that you don’t see the needle tip very good.
 This will take you maybe one or two extra revolutions of backspinning while cueing each record.

 Availability: you should get replacement forever since Nagaoka’s main business is replacement needles for all kinds of discontinued cratridges.

 Replacement needles are €79,00 street price (Nov 2018) that means twice as expensive as Shure and nearly hafway to the Grado (€180,00).
 I don’t want to put this fact down but usually you do need to replace your stylus every 500 to 1000 hours.
 Calculate 2 turntables = 2 cartridges = each playing out half the time, plus the nescessary cueing per record.
 That equals ca. 300-600 club sets of 2 hours each or 100-200 6-hour marathons.
 Think of your records and recordwear before you have a thought on saving some 40 bucks on styli.

 I haven’t tried the Taruya models yet (and I know I should soon do so!) as well as Nagaoka’s special dj cartridges called DJ-03HD MM (they seem to be very exotic nowadays at least outside of Japan, Anybody with exerience for that?
 Please let me know if so!) but overall the Nagaoka is the best choice i found in my 30+ years of quite intensive searching for a perfect Dj-cartridge so far.

-PLUS: – better sound than all existing dj-cartridges i ever tried (and those were a lot) – very low recordwear – at least very good feedback sensitivity
+PLUS: – better sound than all existing dj-cartridges i ever tried (and those were a lot) – very low recordwear – very good feedback insensibillity

 MINUS – not the loudest – stylus tip not well visible – costy replacement needles